alcides/GeneticEngine/docs/source/genetic_operators.md

 ```

 ### How to inject pre-existing programs into the initial population.

-The following class allows you to pass a list of programs to include in the initial population.
+The `InjectInitialPopulationWrapper` class allows you to pass a list of programs to include in the initial population.
 The remainder of the initial population will be selected via a backup initializer.

 ```{eval-rst}
 .. autoapiclass:: geneticengine.algorithms.gp.generation_steps.initializers.InjectInitialPopulationWrapper